Should I Be a Secret Service Agent?

 While any major is acceptable, those related to law enforcement, such as criminology, criminal justice, homeland security, or protection management, give applicants a better understanding of the job.
 These programs include courses in law enforcement, criminal justice administration, crime scene investigation, and intelligence.

-- Enroll in one of the Secret Service student programs.
+Interested individuals might consider enrolling in one of the Secret Service student programs.
 The Secret Service Student Temporary Education Employment Program (STEP) offers federal employment opportunities for degree-seeking students.
 The agency's Student Career Experience Program offers a two-year work study program in certain fields of study.
 Positions in these programs are limited.
 Also, the agency offers unpaid internships through the Student Volunteer Service Program, at which students work a minimum of 12 hours per week.

 Step 2: Apply for Employment

 Along with educational, U.S. citizenship, and age requirements, applicants must pass a polygraph test, drug test, and personal interview.
 Individuals meeting all the requirements must complete an online application through USAJobs.gov.
 This website allows applicants to upload resumes and supporting documentation, and to check on the status of their applications.

 Step 3: Complete Training

 New agent trainees are sent to the Federal Law Enforcement Training Center (FLETC) for a 10-week Criminal Investigator Training Program covering investigative techniques, firearms, first aid, laws of arrest, police procedures, and criminal law.
 After this, recruits must complete a 17-week Special Agent training course at the James J. Rowley Training Center near Washington, D.C.
-This training provides basic and advanced instruction in physical protection, emergency medicine, combating counterfeiting, and financial device fraud along with extensive training in physical fitness, marksmanship, and water survival skills.
+This training provides basic and advanced instruction in physical protection, emergency medicine, and combating counterfeiting and financial device fraud, along with extensive training in physical fitness, marksmanship, and water survival skills.

 Step 4: Enter the Field

 New Special Agents spend up to their first eight years assigned to field offices, after which they are transferred to a protective detail for another three to five years.
 Afterwards, an agent seeks another assignment at a training office, headquarters, or an international office, provided he or she has foreign language skills and training.